slack-ruby/slack-ruby-bot-server/README.md

 [![Dependency Status](https://gemnasium.com/dblock/slack-bot-server.svg)](https://gemnasium.com/dblock/slack-bot-server)
 [![Code Climate](https://codeclimate.com/github/dblock/slack-bot-server.svg)](https://codeclimate.com/github/dblock/slack-bot-server)

 An opinionated boilerplate and demo for a complete Slack bot service with Slack button integration, in Ruby.
+A good demo of a service built on top of this is [playplay.io](http://playplay.io).

 ### Try Me